ralfw/cashbook_incremental/README.md

 Also a CLI helps focussing on the domain.
 GUIs can be distracting to developers at times ;-)[^f_CLIvalue]

-[^f_CLIvalue]: An app with comprehensive domain logic and just a CLI is (arguably) more valuable than an app with a sophisticated GUI and meager domain logic.
+[^f_CLIvalue]: An app with comprehensive domain logic and "just"" a CLI is (arguably) more valuable than an app with a sophisticated GUI and meager domain logic.

 Here's a suggestion for a CLI in action (assume the current year to be 2015):